Thevitebsk/4me/README.md

 * Oh cool you completed the Running a 4ME program tutorial.
 You can repeat from 2nd (or 3rd) step of this tutorial

 # "How can i contribute?"
-by either submitting a pull request, or making an issue.
+by submitting an issue that is a bug request or something else.
 I will hopefully answer your question if i have time